matheuscscp/pimenta-judge/README.md

 Example: `A.in1`, `A.in2`, `A.sol1`, `A.sol2`, `B.in1`, `B.in2`, `B.sol1` and `B.sol2`

 #### Warning
-For each problem, the test case file numbers must start with 1 (one) and follow the order.
+For each problem, the numbers must start with 1 and follow the natural order.
 For example, the following files will not work:

 `A.in1`, `A.in2`, `A.sol3` and `A.sol3`